cristian857/Proyecto-01-HR-Report-MySQL-PowerBI/README.md

  - A large number of employees work at the headquarters versus remotely.
  - The average length of employment for terminated employees is around 8 years.
  - The gender distribution across departments is fairly balanced but there are generally more male than female employees.
  - The Auditing department has the highest turnover rate followed by Legal.
-The least turn over rate are in the Research and development, Support and Legal departments.
+The least turn over rate are in the Services, Business Development and Marketing departments.
  - A large number of employees come from the state of Ohio.
  - The net change in employees has increased over the years.